tobiasbp/fusiondirectory-api/README.md

   database = "my-ldap",
   )

+# Get the object types available
 object_types = api.list_types()

+# Print the object types
 print(object_types)

 ```

 ## Creating a new user
 Let's create a new object of type __USER__.
-Its assumed you have created the object _api_ as shown in the exampel above.
+Its assumed you have created the object _api_ as shown in the example above.
 Note, that the password is a list, because the inner workings are based on the GUI, where
 the user has to type password twice (To confirm).